 We also love homemade granola around here because it’s super easy to make (seriously, it takes all of five minutes from pantry to oven), and, yep, it’s so, so, so much cheaper to make it at home than buy it in the store.
 Plus, you can customize the stuff to your heart’s content.
 Recently we’ve been big into a combo with coconut, sunflower seeds, cinnamon, and dried blueberries.
 The version I just pulled out of the oven has brown sugar, vanilla, and tons of almonds.

 No matter what combination you throw together, it’s really, really hard to go wrong with homemade granola.
-Here’s how to make it!
+Here’s how to make granola!

 - 1 cup sweetener such as: 1 cup clover honey OR 1 cup pure maple syrup OR 1/2 cup honey + 1/2 cup brown sugar OR 1/2 cup pure maple syrup + 1/2 cup brown sugar OR you can even use 1 cup brown sugar

 - 1/2 cup organic coconut oil or vegetable oil